1. How long will my antibody last if it is properly stored?

 5. Is it possible to use the reagents of two different ELISA kits/lots?

 6. Are shorter or longer incubation times possible?

 Incubation times should be followed exactly as stated in the manual.

 Most of our ELISA kits are validated for cell culture supernatant, plasma, or serum.
-However, the Proteintech Guarantee covers all sample types.

 The ELISA sensitivity is highlighted in the data sheet for each kit.